Computation-aware Energy-harvesting Federated Learning with Pipelined Cyclic Scheduling: System Model

-Energy-harvesting Federated Learning (EHFL) follows the standard FL workflow composed of server-side computation, downlink communication, client-side computation, and uplink communication.
-Separated from the communication and computation stages, each client in EHFL independently harvests and stores energy in an energy queue, which is modeled similarly to \cite{shen22}.
-We assume normalized energy units, such that activity taking one time slot requires one battery unit to be spent.
+\Ac{ehfl} follows the standard \ac{fl} workflow composed of server-side computation, downlink communication, client-side computation, and uplink communication.
+Separated from the communication and computation stages, each client in \ac{ehfl} independently harvests and stores energy in an energy queue, which is modeled similarly to \cite{shen22}.
+We assume normalized energy units, such that an activity taking one time slot requires one battery unit to be spent.
 The system operates in discrete time slots, with each unit of time corresponding to a single scheduling interval.

-In each time slot, a user can decide to perform one of three actions, provided that the user is not currently engaged in a previous task: (1) transmitting, (2) training its local model, or (3) staying idle, as illustrated in Fig.~\ref{fig:prob_ehfl}.
-The actions of transmission or staying idle occupy one time slot.
-In contrast, a client that initiates local model training remains busy for the subsequent $\kappa$ time slots and cannot make further decisions until this task is complete.
-More specifically, let $\mathcal{T}_s^{(i)}\in\{0,1\}$ be a binary indicator such that $\mathcal{T}_s^{(i)}=1$ if user $i$ transmits at slot $s$, and $\mathcal{T}_s^{(i)}=0$ otherwise.
-Similarly, let $\mathcal{L}_s^{(i)}\in\{0,1\}$ denote whether user $i$ performs local model training at slot $s$.
-Clients cannot simultaneously transmit a message and train their local model, thus we have $\mathcal{T}_s^{(i)}+\mathcal{L}_s^{(i)} \leq 1$.
-Meanwhile, the battery charging event of each user $i$ at each slot $s$, denoted as $\mathcal{C}_s^{(i)}$, follows a Bernoulli distribution with probability \(\delta=\text{Pr}[\mathcal{C}_s^{(i)}=1]\), where $\mathcal{C}_s^{(i)}=1$ if user $i$ charges its battery at slot $s$ and $\mathcal{C}_s^{(i)}=0$ otherwise.
+A schematic view of \ac{ehfl} is depicted in Fig.~\ref{fig:ehfl-schematic}.
+In each time slot, a user that is not currently engaged in a previous task can decide to perform one of three actions: (1) transmitting a message, (2) training its local model, or (3) staying idle.
+Transmission and idle actions each occupy a single slot, while a client that initiates local model training remains busy for the subsequent $B$ time slots and cannot make further decisions until this task is complete.

-Harvesting and energy-consuming actions affect the dynamics of the battery level.
-Transmitting requires one battery unit and occupies one time slot.
-When user $i$ decides to transmit a message, its battery level $E_s^{(i)}$ evolves as

-where $\ind$ is the indicator function.
-A single occurrence of local model training consumes $\kappa$ battery units and spans $\kappa$ consecutive time slots.
-Thus, the battery level evolution in this case, after $\kappa$ slots is given by